 Heading to Dubai Opera?
 Here are 5 restaurants to dine at before the show

-Heading to Dubai Opera to catch one of the fantastic performances?
-You may want to eat something before it begins as you wouldn’t want the stomach growls to distract your fellow audience members, or worse, the performers on stage.
+Dubai Opera is home to a number of great performances but make sure you head to a restaurant for a meal before it begins because you wouldn’t want the stomach growls to distract your fellow audience members, or worse, the performers on stage.

-If you don’t know where to go, here’s a round-up of top restaurants to dine at before the show that is within walking distance to the Dubai Opera.
+If you don’t know where to go, here’s a round-up of top restaurants to dine at before the show that is within walking distance of the Dubai Opera.

 Kohantei Japanese Wagyu Restaurant